we-make-websites/wmw-advanced-technical-test/README.md

 If you have come directly to this repository without a reference and curious to trial out this technical test - then please contact daniel@wemakewebsites.com to get yourself started!

 ## Brief
-You will have been provided a [link](https://www.figma.com/file/Iv2wyzwS8fxFDhhusJYHLA/WMW-Technical-Test-2?node-id=48%3A0) to a design of a basic Shopify homepage on Figma accompanied with an export of all icons and images used in the designs - including section and product content.
+You will have been provided a [link](https://www.figma.com/file/Iv2wyzwS8fxFDhhusJYHLA/WMW-Technical-Test-2?node-id=48%3A0) to a design of a basic Shopify homepage on Figma accompanied with an export of all icons and images used in the designs - including product content.

 We have supplied both mobile and desktop designs but we would like you to have a think about how each of the components respond to the sizes in between.
 The solution is open for interpretation.